Theravada: Other practices

 Circumambulation around a temple or a stupa is also a common devotional practice.

 Laypersons and monks also perform various types of religious practices daily or during Buddhist holidays.
 One of these is keeping a Buddhist shrine with a picture or statue of the Buddha for devotional practice in one's home, mirroring the larger shrines at temples.
-It is common to offer candles, incense, flowers and other objects to these shrine.
+It is common to offer candles, incense, flowers and other objects to these shrines.
 Gestures of respect are also done in front of Buddha images and shrines, mainly the respectful salutation with the hands (añjalikamma), and the five-limb prostration (pañc'anga-vandana).

 Buddhist forms of chanting is also widely practiced by both monks and laypersons, who may recite famous phrases such as the taking of refuge, the Metta Sutta and the Mangala Sutta in front of their shrine.
 Chanting may also be part of the practice of recollection (anussati), which refers to contemplating various topics such as the sublime qualities of the Buddha, Dhamma and Sangha or the five subjects for daily recollection.
 This may be done as part of a daily puja ritual.

-Another important religious practice for the devout is the keeping of special religious holidays known as Uposatha which are based on a lunar calendar.
+Another important religious practice for the devout is the keeping of special religious holidays known as Uposatha, which are based on a lunar calendar.
 Laypersons commonly take the eight precepts while visiting a temple or monastery and commit to focusing on Buddhist practice for the day.

 Study (ganthadhura) of the Buddhist texts and listening to Dhamma talks by monks or teachers are also important practices.